Educate and Empower: An Online Intervention to Improve College Women’s Knowledge and Confidence When Communicating in a Romantic Relationship

 Publication or External Link

-Historically, and especially during the covid-19 pandemic, the vast majority of unpaid family care has been provided by women with devastating associated outcomes including lost jobs, increased poverty, and mental health concerns.
-Notably, equal family work distribution and healthy communication are associated with women’s relationship satisfaction and fewer depressive symptoms.
-The purpose of this study is to create an innovative online intervention to educate college women about family work distribution, effective communication, and the PARTNERS Communication Model (a strategy for healthy communication based on existing literature and developed by Trovato and O’Brien for this intervention).
-A randomized controlled trial was conducted to evaluate the efficacy of the video intervention.
-We hypothesized that college women who completed the intervention, compared to those who read a webpage about relationship satisfaction and those in a no-intervention control condition, would have the most knowledge on family work distribution, effective communication, and the PARTNERS Communication Model.
-We also expected the women in the intervention condition to demonstrate the most confidence in their ability to communicate with a current or future partner.
-Data analyses will include qualitative data coding using coding schemes developed through qualitative content analysis and a series of four multivariate analyses of variance to test the hypotheses.
-Ultimately, the goal of this intervention is to increase future relationship satisfaction, reduce depression, and equalize family work distribution for women.
+Historically, and during the covid-19 pandemic, the vast majority of unpaid family care was provided by women with devastating outcomes including lost jobs, increased poverty, and mental health concerns (Almeida et al., 2020; Dang et al., 2020; Power, 2020).
+Unequal family work and unhealthy communication were associated with women’s relationship dissatisfaction and depressive symptoms (Bannon et al., 2020; Carlson et al., 2020; Woods et al., 2019).
+The PARTNERS video intervention was created to educate college women about family work distribution, communication in a romantic relationship, and the PARTNERS model of communication (a strategy for healthy communication based on existing literature and developed by Trovato and O’Brien for this intervention).
+An experiment was conducted to assess the effectiveness of the video intervention.
+Participants exposed to the intervention had the highest relationship communication self-efficacy.
+Those who participated in the intervention or read a partial script were the most knowledgeable about family work distribution, communication, and the PARTNERS model.
+The PARTNERS intervention has potential to educate women about family work distribution and couple communication and improve their confidence when communicating with a romantic partner.
+Ultimately, this intervention may increase relationship satisfaction, reduce depression, and equalize family work distribution for women.